Why People Believe Strangers on the Internet More than Brands

 Trust doesn’t scale through tighter messaging frameworks or more approvals.

-It scales when brands allow real people to speak with real, visible consequences.
+It scales when brands allow real people with real-world consequences, to speak authentically.

 This isn’t a creative choice.
-It’s an organizational one.
+It’s a business one.

 An old rule we’re being forced to relearn